What is the best way to explore Old Mission Peninsula School?

 EL Education K–5 Language Arts curriculum has received the highest review score ever given to a K–5 ELA curriculum by EdReports!
 Out of a total possible score of 696 points, EL Education K–5 Language Arts earned 668 points, making it the highest-rated K–5 ELA series ever reviewed by EdReports.
 The nationally-acclaimed comprehensive core curriculum combines lesson materials and text study to challenge students to think critically about real-world topics.
 Considered ‘the Consumer Reports of instructional materials,’ EdReports is an independent nonprofit that reviews K–12 curricula for standards alignment and quality.

-Since you are opening a new school, all of the staff will be new.
-How are you going to support your staff?
+Since OMPS is a new school, all of the staff are new.
+How do you support your staff?

-Our staff will be supported in a variety of ways.
-Thanks to the generosity of the Old Mission Peninsula Education Foundation (OMPEF), OMPS will be working closely with EL Education who will provide high quality professional development with both materials and face to face training.
+Our staff are supported in a variety of ways.
+Thanks to the generosity of the Old Mission Peninsula Education Foundation (OMPEF), OMPS is working closely with EL Education to provide ongoing high quality professional development with both materials and face to face training.
 EL Education’s transformative professional development is a cornerstone of the EL Education model.
-EL Trainers are known for their skillful delivery of powerful professional development..
+EL Trainers are known for their skillful delivery of powerful professional development.
 EL’s Language Arts Curriculum is supported by professional development that engages teachers and leaders in the same deep reading, thinking, and writing that they will expect of their students.
-OMPS staff will also receive high quality training in Math in Focus, our math program.
+OMPS staff also receive high quality training in Math in Focus, our math program.
 This math program was recently used in the region with impressive results.

 At OMPS we will collect reading data very early in the year.
 If a student is behind in reading, our intervention team will create an IRIP (Individual Reading Improvement Plan).
 We will utilize the power of the TBAISD team and their award-winning action plan to devise appropriate interventions based on the student's needs.
 Data will be collected and analyzed at specified intervals to monitor the student's response to the prescribed intervention.
 Interventions will be adjusted based on data analysis by the intervention team.